Keyboard shortcuts

 6. Stepping through code

-When the program is paused on a breakpoint, use the toolbar buttons above the editor:
+When the program is paused on a breakpoint, use the debugger controls near the console area (not above the editor, in OnlineGDB):

 • Step Over: runs the current line and stops at the next line in the same method.